Basic navigation | Local navigation

 2.3.
 Router mode

-IP packets are processed according the routing table rules.
+IP packets are processed according to routing table rules.
 You can also set the router’s default gateway (applies to both interfaces) in the routing table.

 The COM ports are treated as standard host devices, messages can be delivered to them as UDP datagrams to selected port numbers.
 The destination IP address of a COM port is either the IP of ETH or the IP of a radio interface.
 The source IP address of outgoing packets from COM ports is always the IP of the ETH interface.